nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add applicant n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS pos/POSITION​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of tags (including 0). <br>
+If the job position exists, its rejection rate should change accordingly.
 </div>

 Examples: